themiszamani/B2SAFE-B2STAGE-Training/0X-Working-with-PIDs_epicclient.md

 We updated the "URL" with a local path on a personal machine.
 That means you can no longer download the data directly, but you have access to the data stored in the PID.

-* information stored with the PID is ALWAYS public
+* Information stored with the PID is ALWAYS public
-* data itself can lie on a protected server/computer and not be accessible for everyone
+* Data itself can lie on a protected server/computer and not be accessible for everyone

 ## Linking two files
 We know that the file in the figshare repository and our local file are identical.
 We want to store this information